ansonl/topo-map-post-processing/README.md

 ## Getting Started

-Set up your slicer and printer for MFPP by following the steps on each page below:
+Set up your slicer and printer for MFM by following the steps on each page below:

 1. [Slicer Setup](slicer-setup.md)